Comparison of command shells: Text highlighting

 For the Unix/Linux shells, this is a feature of the terminal.

 Syntax highlighting

 A defining feature of the fish shell is built-in syntax highlighting, As the user types, text is colored to represent whether the input is a valid command or not (the executable exists and the user has permissions to run it), and valid file paths are underlined.

 An independent project offers syntax highlighting as an add-on to the Z Shell (zsh).
 This is not part of the shell, however.

 PowerShell provides customizable syntax highlighting on the command line through the PSReadLine module.
-This module can be used with PowerShell v3.0+, and it's included with v5.0.
-Additionally, it is loaded by default in the command line host "powershell.exe" in v5.0.
-The PowerShell ISE also includes syntax highlighting on the command line as well as in the script pane.
+This module can be used with PowerShell v3.0+, and is bundled with v5.0 onwards.
+It is loaded by default in the command line host "powershell.exe" since v5.0.

 Take Command Console (TCC) offers syntax highlighting in the integrated environment.